 The expert adds: “Companies that do not act in time run the risk of losing competitiveness and facing serious financial losses.
 This is a time when knowledge and technology become indispensable weapons,” warns Lucas Ribeiro, tax specialist and CEO of ROIT.

-Adapting to the reform involves several critical fronts, explains Ribeiro.
+The adaptation to the reform involves several critical fronts, explains Ribeiro.
 They are:

 - Contract review and renegotiation with suppliers: How will the costs be passed on?